johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ## What is Maize Plant Discipleship? ##

-Maize Plant Discipleship is a learning resource, designed to be practical, relevant and accessible for use in African and other majority world contexts.
-It has been derived and road-tested in collaboration with Africans, formulated in response to contextual doctoral research in Burkina Faso and is being published as a series of short, modular, low-cost handbooks:
+Maize Plant Discipleship is a learning resource, designed to be practical, relevant and accessible for use in African and other Majority World contexts.
+It has been derived and road-tested in collaboration with Africans, formulated in response to contextual doctoral research and is being published as a series of short, modular, low-cost handbooks:

 -	suitable for formal and informal modes of study
 -	incorporating reflective learning and group discussions